-Upon submission of projects by the business units, the Green and Social Bond Committee, comprised of representatives including at least one general manager from Group Treasury, Corporate Sustainability and representatives from the business units (when required), will verify the compliance of the projects with the Use of Proceeds requirements and select projects as Green Bond Eligible Assets.
-The Green and Social Bond Committee also verifies that all selected Green Bond Eligible Assets comply with the standards of the KBC Group Sustainability Framework, where applicable.
+Upon submission of projects by the business units, the Green and Social Bond Committee, comprised of representatives including at least one general manager from Group Treasury, Corporate Sustainability and representatives from the business units (in scope of Green Bond Eligible Assets), will verify the compliance of the projects with the Use of Proceeds requirements and select projects as Green Bond Eligible Assets.
+The Green Bond Eligible Assets are furthermore evaluated by an assessment against the Group's sustainability policies and the standards of the KBC Group Sustainability Framework6, where applicable.